 The Importance of Effective Estate Planning

-By implementing these strategies, you can significantly reduce your inheritance tax liability, ensuring that more of your estate goes to your loved ones rather than being lost to tax.
+By implementing these strategies, you can significantly reduce your inheritance tax liability, ensuring that more of your estate goes to your loved ones rather than being lost to HMRC.

 Lifetime Gifting Strategies to Consider

-Utilizing lifetime gifting strategies can be a prudent approach to inheritance tax planning.
-By gifting assets during your lifetime, you can significantly reduce the value of your estate, thereby lowering the inheritance tax burden on your loved ones.
-This approach not only helps in mitigating inheritance tax but also allows you to see the benefits of your gifts during your lifetime.
+Utilising lifetime gifting strategies can be a prudent approach to inheritance tax planning.
+By gifting assets during your lifetime, you can reduce the value of your estate, thereby lowering the inheritance tax burden on your loved ones.
+This approach not only helps in mitigating IHT but also allows you to see the benefits of your generosity during your own lifetime.

 Gifting Assets During Your Lifetime

-Gifting assets during your lifetime is an effective way to reduce your estate’s value and minimize inheritance tax.
-This strategy involves transferring assets to your beneficiaries while you are still alive, thus reducing the size of your estate.
-For more information on the inheritance tax limit in the UK, you can visit MPEstate Planning.
+Gifting assets during your lifetime is an effective way to reduce your estate’s value and minimise inheritance tax.
+Outright gifts to individuals are treated as potentially exempt transfers (PETs) — meaning they fall completely outside your estate if you survive for seven years after making the gift.
+For more information on the inheritance tax limit in the UK, you can visit MP Estate Planning.

 Using the £3,000 Annual Exemption